system integrator

 IT consultants are among the most slippery of the bunch.
 Among their favorite tricks: Using “scope change” to line their pockets, claiming expertise they do not actually possess, promising you their superstars and then sending in the rookies, purposely delaying decisions and sowing confusion as they rack up billable hours, and collecting kickbacks from other service providers.
 The worst ones may even hold your company’s intellectual property or systems hostage until you pay up.

-The article title notes that the consultants encourage these behaviors, but in reality it is the culture.
-While the scams and shams happen all too often, the uses the scope change tactic, does a “bait and switch” with consultants who have little experience, etc. The article does concede that not all consultants are this way.
+The article title notes that the consultants encourage these behaviors, but in reality it is the SAP system integrator culture.
+While the scams and shams happen all too often, the system integrator uses the scope change tactic, does a “bait and switch” with consultants who have little experience, etc. The CIO article does concede that not all consultants are this way.

 The Seven Consulting Dirty Tricks to Separate You from More of Your Money